RuslanGaliullin/Exploring-Blank-Lines-Inside-Java-Methods-as-Indicators-of-Increased-Code-Complexity/README.md

 ## Steps to Reproduce the Results

+0. **[Optional] Regenerate the Dataset**:
+   To recreate the dataset of repositories, methods, and their associated metrics from scratch, follow the instructions in the `README.md` file located in the script directory.
+Once generated, copy the resulting dataset into a folder at the same level as `main.ipynb`.

 1. **Download the Data**:
    Download the pre-collected metrics [data.zip](https://github.com/RuslanGaliullin/Blank-Lines-as-Indicators-of-Increased-Code-Complexity/releases/download/0.0.1/data.zip) and unzip it into a folder at the same level as `main.ipynb`.